-This is Dr. Masood Ashraf Raja’s personal website and features his public writings.
+This is Dr. Masood Ashraf Raja’s personal website and features his public writings and is a FREE resource for students and scholars.
 Raja writes and speaks frequently on issues related to education, political Islam, US-Pakistan relations, and on other issues related to global social justice, equality, and democratic norm.

 Please feel free to join our community and participate in our conversations.
 For further communication, Raja can be reached at email@example.com.